-Henk Kern is University Lecturer with an expertise in Russian and Soviet history.
+Henk Kern is University Lecturer at the institute for History.with an expertise in Russian and Soviet history.

 Spreekuur / Hours